 In Figure \ref{fig:mae-vs-io-mae}, we present our key modification to the Masked Autoencoder model.

 We start with a regular Masked Autoencoder model (left side).
 At this point, we don't have any input or output modalities defined, so we treat all of them as generic input features $X:(x_1, x_2, ..., x_n)$.
 These input features can be patches of an image like in ViT \cite{dosovitskiy2020image} or even words in sentences like in the original BERT MAE \cite{devlin2019bert}.
-We can already observe some similarities compared with Figure \ref{fig:hypergraph-basic}, however, the nodes are now stacked together to fit in the MAE model, and, with proper masking, we can emulate all the possible hyper-edges of the original graph.
+We can already observe some similarities compared with Figure \ref{fig:hypergraph-basic}, however, the nodes are now stacked together to fit in the MAE model, and, with proper masking, we can emulate all the possible hyperedges of the original graph.
 In our case, we mask entire modalities, each corresponding to a full image.
-The outputs of the model are also vector features $Y:(y_1,y_2, ..., y_n)$ with one caveat: only the masked ones (red) are reconstructed, while the unmasked ones are simply copied as-is.
+The outputs of the model are also vector features $Y:(y_1,y_2, ..., y_n)$ with one caveat: only the masked ones (red) are reconstructed, while the unmasked ones are simply copied as is.
 This forces the network to only learn reconstructions (not data copying), which boosts the final performance, aligned with the results also observed by \cite{he2022masked}.

-On the right side of the figure, we present two samples based on the modifications to the masking algorithm which allows combining pre-training and fine-tuning in a single training loop.
+On the right side of the figure, we present two samples based on the modifications to the masking algorithm which allows combining pretraining and fine-tuning in a single training loop.
 For this purpose, we propose some key modifications: 1) creating a custom masking algorithm $M$ that uses the notion of input and output nodes and 2) defining task-specific loss functions for each output node.

-\textbf{\underline{Proposition}} A forward pass through PHG-MAE is equivalent to a forward pass of a single hyper-edge in a hyper-graph.
-Formally, this can be defined as: $HE \sim M(PHG-MAE)$, where $HE$ is a sampled hyper-edge from the hyper-graph $PHG-MAE$ through the masking algorithm $M$.
-Through multiple maskings using the $M$ function, we eventually recover all the possible hyper-edges, thus recreating the entire graph.
+\textbf{\underline{Proposition}} A forward pass through PHG-MAE is equivalent to a forward pass of a single hyperedge in a hypergraph.
+Formally, this can be defined as: $HE \sim M(PHG\text{-}MAE)$, where $HE$ is a sampled hyperedge from the hypergraph $PHG\text{-}MAE$ with the masking algorithm $M$.
+By doing multiple maskings using the $M$ function, we eventually recover all the possible hyperedges, thus recreating the entire graph.
 This is possible as long as the masking algorithm is implemented such that the desired graph structure is respected.